peteyyz/refind-planets/README.md

 * Sorry, I do not have a Mac.
 Just rename the image file of the most Mac-like planet.

 Acknowledgements:
 Many.
 Sorry, I have no idea where all these images came from.
+Most were edited with Gimp for consistency and lighting.

 Hope you like!